shanemuk/shanemuk/README.md

 ### Hi there 👋
+I'm Dr Shane McKee, Consultant in Genetic Medicine at Belfast Health & Social Care Trust in Northern Ireland.

+This set of repositories represents some stuff I am working on in a purely personal capacity (unless specified otherwise), and when/if I find time to give them the attention they so desperately need.
+Enjoy.

 <!--
 **shanemuk/shanemuk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.